 Donna Miller of Miller’s Grain House was my guest for this week’s DestinySurvival Radio.
-She’s been on before, but it’s been a while.
-So we spent a little time talking about what she’s involved with these days.
+She’s been on before, but it had been a while as of this writing.
+So we spent a little time talking about what she’d been involved with.
 She’s a busy lady.
 But we spent the bulk of our time talking about her family’s homestead.

 I’ve known Donna for a few years now, and she’s always a joy to talk to.
 In case you’re not acquainted with her, here’s a blurb taken from her bio in Prepare Magazine, which I’ve edited very slightly for our purposes here.